 *This was postponed due to COVID-19 but we hope to begin this partnership in 2022.*

 Financial Coaching in ECE Pilot

-WESI’s first pilot, Financial Empowerment in Early Care and Education integrated financial coaching into early care and education programs throughout the Philadelphia region.
+WESI’s first pilot, Financial Empowerment in Early Care and Education, integrated financial coaching into early care and education programs throughout the Philadelphia region.
 Through the pilot program, coaches empowered center directors, employees, and parents/caregivers with long-term, goal-oriented, structured support that paved the way for sustained behavioral change and financial capability.
 With funding and oversight from WOMEN’S WAY, the pilot program was implemented by First Up and Urban Affairs Coalition’s PHLPreK team, each of whom hired one coach.

 “Working with Alicia over the past couple of months has greatly improved my confidence in how I manage my individual finances.
 I believe that I am on the right track with how I manage my time and money in order to gain personal financial success.
 More specifically, she has helped me learn how to create a budget and how to realistically stick with that budget.
-I am very fortunate to work with her and believe that this personal financial coaching has helped me to achieve my current financial goals, and will continue to help me achieve any goals set in the future.”
+I am very fortunate to work with her and believe that this personal financial coaching has helped me to achieve my current financial goals, and will continue to help me achieve any goals set in the future.” -Financial Coaching Client

 Click here to read the 1st Year Pilot Report.